GeoPredict: Leveraging Predictive Kinematics and 3D Gaussian Geometry for Precise VLA Manipulation: Related Work

 \subsection{Future Prediction for Robotic Manipulation}

-Recent works explores future prediction to enhance robotic policies~\cite{lu2025gwm, cen2025worldvla, zhang2023storm, hafnermastering, micheli2022transformers, hansen2023td, hafner2022deep}.
-Some generative methods propose to directly predicte future observations, like RGB images~\cite{wu2024unleashing, hu2025video}, depths~\cite{zhangdreamvla} and pointmaps~\cite{liu2025geometry}.
-However, these methods introduce two significant limitations.
-First, many popular approaches like SuSiE~\cite{black2023zero} or UniPi~\cite{du2023learning} rely on a single future prediction step.
-This may not accurately capture the complexities of physical dynamics, and the required denoising process for the final image is often time-consuming, leading to low control frequency.
-Second, these methods~\cite{wu2024unleashing} operate primarily in 2D space, struggling to maintain multi-view consistency and lacking the explicit 3D geometry required for accurate robotic manipulation.
-To address this gap, we introduce GeoPredict, a geometry-aware predictive model that forecasts scene evolution over a full horizon of $H$ steps in explicit 3D space, learning a spatially coherent and predictive 3D representation that serves as a condition for action generations.
+Recent works explore future prediction to enhance robotic policies~\cite{cen2025worldvla, zhang2023storm, hafnermastering, micheli2022transformers, hansen2023td, hafner2022deep}.
+Some directly forecast future observations like RGB images~\cite{wu2024unleashing, hu2025video}, depths~\cite{zhangdreamvla}, or pointmaps~\cite{liu2025geometry}, while approaches like Seer~\cite{tianpredictive} condition inverse dynamics on these forecasted visual states.
+However, these methods face two key limitations.
+First, popular approaches like SuSiE~\cite{black2023zero} or UniPi~\cite{du2023learning} often rely on a single prediction step, which struggles to capture complex physical dynamics and introduces time-consuming denoising that reduces control frequency.
+Second, these 2D-centric methods~\cite{wu2024unleashing} struggle with multi-view consistency and lack the explicit 3D geometry crucial for accurate manipulation.
+To address this gap, we introduce GeoPredict, a geometry-aware predictive model that forecasts scene evolution over a full horizon of $H$ steps in explicit 3D space, learning a spatially coherent and predictive 3D representation to condition action generations.